To help your property reach its full potential, we’ve compiled a list of tips to get it in tip-top condition. Here’s what you need to know:

 - Enhance the ‘kerb appeal’: The entrance to your property is the first thing buyers will see, so make sure it’s inviting.
 Give the front door a fresh coat of paint, add a new doormat, and tidy up the front garden.

 - Create a warm and inviting entrance hall: It is the first space buyers will see inside your home, so making it feel warm and inviting is important.
 Declutter, define the rooms and consider hanging a mirror or two to give the illusion of more space.

-A kitchen is the biggest selling point, so make sure you make it looks its best.
-Clear the worktops and avoid cooking strong smelling food before a viewing, brew fresh coffee and bake bread instead.
+- Give the kitchen a facelift: The kitchen is often the most significant selling point for a property, so make sure it looks its best.
+Clear the worktops, avoid cooking strong-smelling food before a viewing, and brew fresh coffee and bake bread.

-Walking into a bedroom that someone else vacated an hour or so before can be off putting ... open the windows to freshen it up.
-A throw can quickly disguise crumpled bed linen.
+- Make the bedrooms look welcoming: Walking into a bedroom that was only just vacated can be off-putting for buyers.
+Open the windows to freshen it up and use a throw to quickly disguise any crumpled bed linen.

-Consider a few well-placed table lamps rather than pendant lights, especially for evening viewings.
-Ambience is key, so make sure all the light bulbs are glowing to add warmth.
+- Add ambiance with lighting: Proper lighting can make all the difference, especially during evening viewings.
+Consider a few well-placed table lamps instead of pendant lights, and make sure all light bulbs are glowing to add warmth.

-From scuffed skirting boards to stained carpets, you'll be amazed by what potential buyers will notice.
-If you know it needs fixing, however small it might be, get it fixed.
-It also helps to invite a friend over to give an honest opinion on what things could be done before conducting viewings.
+- Pay attention to the small details: From scuffed skirting boards to stained carpets, buyers will notice even the smallest details.
+If there’s anything that needs fixing, no matter how small, get it done.
+You could also invite a friend to give an honest opinion on what could be improved before conducting viewings.